5 Plus-Size Models On Self-Love, Tokenism & Industry Icons

 Your Instagram feed may be more diverse than ever, thanks to the host of plus-size babes using their platforms to foster a celebratory and inclusive online community, but the fashion world still has a long way to go.

-From brands claiming that a lack of size inclusivity in their collections is due to the cost of material (but what about all those 'oversized' blazers and boyfriend jeans?) to minimal body diversity during fashion month (at SS20, out of 7,390 castings, just 86 plus-size models walked the catwalks, with London showing a dismal three), it's fair to say that the industry as a whole has major steps to take before genuinely exciting representation can be achieved.
+From brands claiming that a lack of size inclusivity in their collections is due to the cost of material (but what about all those "oversized" blazers and boyfriend jeans?) to minimal body diversity during fashion month (at spring '20, out of 7,390 castings, just 86 plus-size models walked the catwalks, with London showing a dismal three), it's fair to say that the industry as a whole has major steps to take before genuinely exciting representation can be achieved.

 Advertisement